 School districts in PA generally do not issue diplomas/transcripts for homeschooled students (though there may be exceptions).
 However, there are a number of other options.
 Some families create their own diplomas and transcripts; these are sometimes referred to as "parent-issued", or "home-brewed" documents.
 Others prefer to have documentation from outside the family (such as "third party" diplomas and transcripts, a GED, a correspondence school diploma, etc.).
-Depending on your situation, some options are likely to be a better fit than others.
+As of the October 2014 change to the home education law, there is now an option for a supervisor-awarded, evaluator-signed, state-recognized diploma for home education students, which is likely to become popular.
+Depending on your situation, some diploma options are likely to be a better fit than others.
 What's right for one student may not be right for another.
 Here are a few things to take into account as you consider your options:

 7th & 8th grade Documentation: It may make sense to document some of what your child does in 7th or 8th grade, especially if you plan to use a diploma program.
 The Pennsylvania law requires certain courses sometime between 7th and 12th grade -- it may be wise to get some of these out of the way early.
 Also, if a particular activity, project, or course is special, unique, or would otherwise be of interest to colleges or employers, you can add it to your transcript or college application materials, even though it was done in middle school.

 College Financial Aid: If you live in Pennsylvania, before you decide on what, if any, kind of diploma your child will get, you may want to consider the issue of PHEAA funding for college.
 (Note that this does not affect all families, or all financial aid.)
 PHEAA requires proof that you have completed high school in order to qualify for their financial aid; their requirements may be different than what the college needs for admission purposes.
 There are several ways to meet this requirement.
-Depending on your situation the easiest may be to get your school district superintendent's signature that you have complied with the home education law; there are other ways to qualify including a GED or a PA diploma program.
-(Note that a parent-issued ("home-brewed") diploma/transcript is not in itself sufficient.)
 See my PHEAA Issues page for more info on this complex topic.

 Entering the Military: If you plan to join the military, the kind of high school documentation you have can affect rank, salary, and other important things.
 You will want to research this carefully, as early in the high school years as possible, as it may affect your homeschool record-keeping and your approach to the diploma/transcripts.
 Different branches of the service have different rules, and they have changed often in the past few years.
 Check and re-check.